ituk-ttu/esport-2019-spring-web/frontend/static/documents/csgoRules.en.md

 ### 4.4.5 Overtime

-Players won't play overtime since draws are considered as one of the outcomes
+Players won't play overtime in group stage since draws are considered as one of the outcomes.
+Overtime will be played after group stage has ended.

 ### 4.4.6 Map picking